anjacks12/reading-notes/class-06.md

 * In an object:
   * a variable is called `property`; the name of property is `key` and the value can be string, number, Boolean, array or another object
   * a function is called `method`; represents tasks associated with the object; the name of method is `key` and the value is always a function
+* Object Literal Notation example:

+  >var memberID = {
+    firstName: 'John',
+    lastName: 'Smith',
+    age: '43',
+    memberSearch: function () {
+      return this.lastName - this.firstName;
+    }
+  };

 ## Chapter 5: Document Object Model (pp. 183-242)

+* DOM is also called API (application Programming Interface)
+  * Instructs the browser how to load a web page via DOM tree
+    * DOM tree is made up of object nodes that contain properties (variables) and methods (functions)